Complaints and appeals

 c. you were not provided with clear reasons for the Decision-Maker’s decision.

-2. You should submit an Admissions Review Request Form to the Director of Undergraduate Admissions at firstname.lastname@example.org or at the Undergraduate Admissions Office, Wellington Square OX1 2JD within 28 calendar days of the date of the Initial Decision.
-Exceptionally, the Director for Undergraduate Admissions may consider a Review request made in another format where it is fair to do so.
+2. You should submit an Admissions Review Request Form to the Director of Undergraduate Admissions at email@example.com within 20 working days of the date of the final response from the college or department.
+The Director for Undergraduate Admissions may consider a Review request made in another format where it is fair to do so.

-3. The Director for Undergraduate Admissions will usually reach a decision and send you a decision letter within 20 working days of receiving your Admissions Review Request Form.
-The decision letter will set out the Director for Undergraduate Admissions’ decision, including the reasons for the decision and any directions and/or recommendations.
+3. The Director for Undergraduate Admissions will normally reach a decision and send you a decision letter within 20 University working days of receiving your Admissions Review Request Form.
+(University working days do not include weekends, Bank Holidays, the Thursday before Easter, or fixed closure days over the Christmas period.)
+The letter will set out the Director for Undergraduate Admissions’ decision, including the reasons for the decision and any directions and/or recommendations.